seed-rs/seed/README.md

 For details, reference [the wasm-bindgen documention](https://rustwasm.github.io/wasm-bindgen/whirlwind-tour/basic-usage.html).
 In the future, I'd like the build script and commands above to be replaced by [wasm-pack](https://github.com/rustwasm/wasm-pack).

+## Running included examples
+To run an example located in the `examples` folder, navigate to that folder in a terminal, run the build script for your system (`build.sh` or `build.ps1`), then start a dev server as described above.
+Note that if you copy an example to a separate folder, you'll need to edit its `Cargo.toml` to point to the package on [crates.io](https://crates.io) instead of locally: Ie replace `seed = { path = "../../"` with `seed = "^0.1.0"`, and in the build script, remove the leading `../../` on the second line.
 ## About

 ## Goals